BookStackApp/website/content/docs/admin/updates.md

 the [GitHub releases page](https://github.com/BookStackApp/BookStack/releases).

+#### Updating to v21.11.2 or higher

+**Security** - v21.11.2 addresses a couple of vulnerabilities relating to API access and page draft related content visibility.
+If the "Public" role was provided API access then the API could be accessed, in certain scenarios, by non-authenticated users even if the "Allow public access" setting was disabled.
+In some specific scenarios, content related to page drafts (Such as attachments) could be visible to non-owners (Whom would have permission to view the page if saved  as a non-draft at that point).

 #### Updating to v21.11 or higher

 **API Changes** - As of v21.11 any dates in API responses will be formatted as per ISO-8601, with `2019-12-02T20:01:00.283041Z` reflecting an example of this format.
 You may need to review any of your scripts that utilise dates from API responses.